Skip to main content

 Advertisement

-The administrator and director of nursing were informed of the concerns during the inspection but provided no additional information before inspectors completed their review.
+The administrator and director of nursing were informed of the concerns on October 29, but the facility provided no additional information before inspectors completed their review.

 Full Inspection Report